cicomsa/uploadMe/README.md

 ## The main goal of the app is:

-* To learn to upload and display an image from a computer in a React-Redux app
+* To learn to upload and display an image from a computer in a React-Redux app context
+* To learn to use AWS for storing files

 ## To run the app: